tlorans/ClimateRisks/docs/source/dynamicdecarbonization.md

 ### Integrating Carbon Footprint Dynamics

 In the previous section, we have performed a portfolio alignment by considering a global decarbonization path for the portfolio, as recommended by the PAB approach.
-In this section, we consider the decarbonization path of the issuers, as in Le Guenedal and Roncalli (2022 {cite:p}`le2022portfolio`) and Roncalli et al. (2022).
+In this section, we consider the decarbonization path of the issuers, as in Le Guenedal and Roncalli (2022 {cite:p}`le2022portfolio`) and Barahhou et al. (2022).
 This approach allows to improve the self-decarbonization ratio of the portfolio.

 #### Carbon Momentum